 A diagnostic odyssey is defined as the time between when a symptom or feature of a genetic or rare disease is noted to the time when a final diagnosis is made.

-The average waiting time for a final diagnosis is currently estimated to be around five years and can involve, on average, 4-5 doctors.
+The average waiting time for a final diagnosis is currently estimated to be around five years and can involve the input of, on average, 4-5 doctors.

 Navigating a diagnostic odyssey